keie/ReactNativeDivsTutorial/README.md

-# ReactNativeDivsTutorial
+# ReactNativeTutorial
-React native app with divs structure
+Tutorial to learn about react native technology